oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+ = 2010/06/18 - 0.5.5 =
+* Add support for buddypress URLs
- = 2010/06/06 - 0.5.4 =
+* Fix UI issues when jQuery tools were used on the page = 2010/06/06 - 0.5.4 =
  * Fix some issues with the widget regarding url translation
  * Fix some inclusion issue with transposh_ajax.php file